annbech/mxnet/docs/architecture/program_model.md

     f = compile(D)
     d = f(A=np.ones(10), B=np.ones(10)*2)
     ```
-The difference in symbolic programs is when ```C = B * A``` is executed, there is no actual computation happening.
+The difference in symbolic programs is that when ```C = B * A``` is executed, no computation occurs.
 Instead, these operations generate a computation graph (symbolic graph) that represents the computation it described.
-The following picture gives a computation graph to compute ```D```.
+The following figure shows a computation graph to compute ```D```.

 ![Comp Graph](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/prog_model/comp_graph.png)

-Most symbolic style programs contain, either explicitly or implicitly, a ```compile``` step.
+Most symbolic-style programs contain, either explicitly or implicitly, a ```compile``` step.
 This converts the computation graph into a function that can be called.
-Then the real computation happens at the last step of the code.
+Computation occurs in the last step of the code.
 The major characteristic of symbolic programs
-is the clear separation between the computation graph definition step, and the compile, running step.
+is the clear separation between defining the computation graph and compiling.

-Examples of imperative style deep learning libraries include Torch, Chainer and Minerva.
+Examples of imperative-style deep learning libraries include Torch, Chainer, and Minerva.
-While the examples of symbolic style deep learning libraries include Theano, CGT and Tensorflow.
+Examples of symbolic-style deep learning libraries include Theano, CGT, and Tensorflow.
-Libraries that use configuration files like cxxnet, caffe can also be viewed as symbolic style libraries,
+Libraries that use configuration files, like CXXNet and Caffe, can also be viewed as symbolic-style libraries,
-where the configuration file content defines the computation graph.
+where the content in the configuration file defines the computation graph.

-Now you know the two different programming models, let us start to compare them!
+Now that you understand the two different programming models, let's start to compare them.

 ### Imperative Programs Are More Flexible

-This is a general statement that may not apply strictly, but indeed imperative programs are usually more flexible than symbolic programs.
+This is a general statement that might not apply strictly, but, indeed, imperative programs are usually more flexible than symbolic programs.
-If you are writing an imperative style programs in python, you are writing in python.
-However, if you are writing a symbolic program,
+If you are writing an imperative-style program in Python, you are writing in Python.
+If you are writing a symbolic program,
 it is different.
-Consider the following imperative program, think how you can translate this into a symbolic program.
+Consider the following imperative program, and think about how you can translate this into a symbolic program.

     ```python
     a = 2